How to Apply Makeup Over Dry, Flaky SkinSeptember 17, 2020

 “The process of hydrating dry skin may take weeks, so consistently using the proper skin care is essential,” says NYC-based makeup artist Gabriel Almodovar.
-To start, he recommends exfoliating once or twice a week (he likes the Garnier SkinActive Clearly Brighter Argan Nut Gentle Exfoliating Cleanser) and applying a hydrating serum like the L'Oréal Paris Revitalift Derm Intensives 1.5% Pure Hyaluronic Acid Serum.
-Next, always follow up with a hydrating primer like the NYX Professional Makeup Bare With Me Cannabis Sativa Seed Oil SPF 30 for a moisturized base that’s ready for makeup.
+To start, he recommends exfoliating once or twice a week and applying a hydrating serum like the L'Oréal Paris Revitalift Derm Intensives 1.5% Pure Hyaluronic Acid Serum.
+Next, follow up with a hydrating primer like the NYX Professional Makeup Bare With Me Cannabis Sativa Seed Oil SPF 30 for a moisturized base that’s ready for makeup.

-Dry skin needs to be filled with hydration — always, which is why fellow NYC-based celebrity makeup artist Mary Irwin says knowing what’s actually in your makeup is crucial.
+Fellow NYC-based celebrity makeup artist Mary Irwin says knowing what’s in your makeup is crucial.
 “Look for hydrating ingredients like hyaluronic acid, vitamin E or argan oil,” she says.
-Next time you run out of your current foundation or CC cream, try reaching for one with hyaluronic acid like the IT Cosmetics Your Skin But Better Foundation + Skincare is a good pick because it contains hyaluronic acid, vitamin E and soothing aloe vera.
+The IT Cosmetics Your Skin But Better Foundation + Skincare is a good pick because it contains hyaluronic acid, vitamin E and soothing aloe vera.

-Mark Anastasios, NYX Professional Makeup Assistant Vice President, recommends paying careful attention to the texture of your makeup products when your skin is on the dry side.
-“Choosing a finely-milled formula such as NYX Professional Makeup Can’t Stop Won’t Stop Setting Powder will ensure powder acts like ‘foundation insurance’ rather than additional texture,” he says.
-Anastasios also suggests using luminous skin products instead of totally matte foundations.
+Mark Anastasios, NYX Professional Makeup’s assistant vice president, recommends considering the texture of your makeup products, too.
+“Choosing a finely milled formula such as the NYX Professional Makeup Can’t Stop Won’t Stop Setting Powder acts like foundation insurance rather than additional texture,” he says.
+Anastasios also suggests using luminous-boosting skin products instead of matte foundations.
 “Dry skin will look the most supple and hydrated if you opt for a creamy or satin foundation formula like the Born To Glow!
 Naturally Radiant Foundation.”

 Tap, Never Tug

-When it comes to a smooth makeup application on dry skin, beauty expert and makeup artist Jenny Patinkin says that how you apply your makeup products is essential.
-“The way you apply your makeup — fingers, brush or sponge — is totally your personal preference, but the key to getting smooth application on dry skin is to tap instead of tug.”
+Beauty expert and makeup artist Jenny Patinkin says that the way you apply your makeup products is also essential.
+“The key to getting smooth application on dry skin is to tap instead of tug,” she says.
 Patinkin’s favorite way to apply foundation on dry skin is with a damp beauty sponge (the L’Oréal Paris Blend Artist Infallible Foundation Blender is our fave).
 She advises tapping the product into skin in short, quick motions.

-The best way to maintain makeup over dry skin is by reaching for a facial mist on the reg, says MODA Brush Executive Artist, Dominique Lerma.
+The best way to maintain makeup on dry skin throughout the day is by reaching for a facial mist, says MODA Brush Executive Artist Dominique Lerma.
 “If you become dry throughout the day, keep a rose water spray handy for midday moisture to revive skin,” she says.
 We recommend the Garnier SkinActive Soothing Facial Mist with Rose Water to keep your skin feeling fresh and flake-free.